cmda-minor-web/meesterproef-1920/README.md

 - Solution to read PDF files

 ##### What we leave out
-- updating the dataset when new dasta is avaiable.
+- updating the dataset when new data is available.

 #### Planning
 ##### Week 1